ChenjieSU/always_learning_google_products/google_analytics/README.md

 - Google code labs home page: https://codelabs.developers.google.com/
 - Analytics Academy home page: https://analytics.google.com/analytics/academy/

+# TODOs

+For a list of TODOs, see `TODO.md` in this directory.

 # Index

 - The `01-performance_metrics-google_analytics` directory contains code and notes for the codelab here: